PascalCoinDev/PascalCoin/README.md

           - Params: Same "buyaccount" params, and also:
             - "rawoperations" : HEXASTRING with previous signed operations (optional)
             - "signer_b58_pubkey"/"signer_enc_pubkey" : The current public key of "buyer_account"
             - "last_n_operation" : The current n_operation of buyer account
         - "changeaccountinfo" : Changes an account Public key, or name, or type value (at least 1 on 3)
             - Params:
             - "account_target" : Account to be delisted
             - "account_signer" : Account that signs and pays the fee (must have same public key that target account, or be the same)
             - "new_b58_pubkey"/"new_enc_pubkey": If used, then will change the target account public key
             - "new_name": If used, then will change the target account name
             - "new_type": If used, then will change the target account type
             - "fee","payload","payload_method","pwd"
         - "signchangeaccountinfo" : Signs a change account info for cold cold wallets
           - Params: Same "changeaccountinfo" params, and also:
             - "rawoperations" : HEXASTRING with previous signed operations (optional)
             - "signer_b58_pubkey"/"signer_enc_pubkey" : The current public key of "account_signer"
             - "last_n_operation" : The current n_operation of signer account
         - "findaccounts" : Find accounts by name/type and returns them as an array of Account objects
           - Returned array will be sorted by account number
           - Params:
             - "name" : (String) If has value, will return the account that match name
             - "type" : (Integer) If has value, will return accounts with same type
             - "start" : (Integer) Start account (by default, 0)
             - "max" : (Integer) Max of accounts returned in array (by default, 100)
       - Updated methods:
         - "changekey" : Added param "account_signer" that allow to pay fee using another account with same public key than target "account" param.
 This allows to change keys on empty accounts (balance = 0) and pay fee
         - "signchangekey" : Added param "account_signer", same use that in "changekey" method
   - GUI changes:  (not available on daemon)
     - New columns "name" and "type" on accounts
     - Information about Accounts/Operation using F1
     - Operations form now accepts:  (Will be active after V2 protocol activation)
       - List account for sale (public or private)
       - Delist account
       - Buy account
       - Change account name/type
     - Operations form allows to search for accounts using F2 over an account edit box
     - Changes in text showing operations information

-- **Other changes:**
+- Other changes:
   - Bug for china users fixed
   - Bugs fixed

+### Build 1.5.6.0 - 2017-05-03
+- Allow multiselect accounts (GUI wallet)
+- Priority for operations with fee:
+  - Allow miner server (pools) to select what to mine using pascalcoin_daemon.ini file (daemon only)
+    - RPC_SERVERMINER_MAX_OPERATIONS_PER_BLOCK: Max of operations that can be included in a block (Default 5000, min value 1000)
+    - RPC_SERVERMINER_MAX_ZERO_FEE_OPERATIONS: Max of operations with 0 fee that can be included in a block (Default 2000, min value 400)
+  - Operations with fee have always preference over 0 fee operations (will be mined first)
+  - If operations with fee fills all the buffer, then no zero fee operation will be included
+- Fixed bug on receiving big blocks and slow net connection to prevent never synchronize
+- Fixed bug on miner server that produces "invalid operations hash" error on valid solutions with 0 operations
+- Fixed bug on file storage
+- Fixed minor bugs

 ### Build 1.5.5.0 - 2017-04-11
 - Corrected fee result on RPC calls as a negative number on "Change key" operations